ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_memory_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Flag indicating whether adding memory while the virtual machine is running should be enabled.
-Some guest operating systems may consume more resources or perform less efficiently when they run on hardware that supports adding memory while the machine is running.
-This field may only be modified if the virtual machine is not powered on.</div>
+                        <div>Flag indicating whether adding memory while the virtual machine is running should be enabled.</div>
+                        <div>Some guest operating systems may consume more resources or perform less efficiently when they run on hardware that supports adding memory while the machine is running.</div>
+                        <div></div>
+                        <div>This field may only be modified if the virtual machine is not powered on.</div>
+                        <div></div>
+                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
             <tr>